Frequently Asked Questions:

 What does Tantra mean?

-Tantra – the ancient science which uses specific techniques (pranayama, bandha, mudra, meditation) to expand and liberate the consciousness from its limitations by direct control of Prana (life force; breath, awareness, consciousness…call it as you wish)
+Tantra – the ancient science which uses specific techniques (pranayama, bandha, mudra, meditation) to expand and liberate the consciousness from its limitations by direct control of Prana (life force; breath, awareness, energy of consciousness…call it as you wish)

 Where the Classical Yoga tradition says ‘’Yogash-citta-vrtti-nirodhah’’ or ‘’Yoga is the control of mental fluctuation;’’ the Tantra/Hatha tradition says ‘’Prana-vrtti-nirodhah’’ or ‘’the control of the fluctuations of prana.’’
 This core of understanding of Tantric methology can be found in the Rig Vedic and early Upanishadic vision of the body as the gateway to self-mastery.